DavidMuller/aws-requests-auth/README.md

 ### elasticsearch-py Client Usage Example

-It's possible to inject the `AWSRequestsAuth` class directly into the [elasticsearch-py](https://elasticsearch-py.readthedocs.org/en/master/) library to allow you to talk to your Amazon AWS cluster directly through the elasticsearch-py client.
+It's possible to inject the `AWSRequestsAuth` class directly into the [elasticsearch-py](https://elasticsearch-py.readthedocs.org/en/master/) library so you can talk to your Amazon AWS cluster directly through the elasticsearch-py client.

 ```python
 from aws_requests_auth.aws_auth import AWSRequestsAuth